 Get insight into the live air traffic and which runways are in use for take-off and landing.

 Help us by sharing how you experience aircraft noise at your location

 Forecast up to 24 hours ahead

-Schiphol is currently working on the development of Notifly: an app for your mobile phone that allows you to check the current and expected numbers of aircraft flying over the area surrounding the airport.
-Because the app allows you to look up to 24 hours ahead, your experience of aircraft noise is more predictable.
-You see an hourly indication of the expected number of planes flying over your location.
-Notifly also shows you current runway use, (scheduled) runway maintenance and a map of live air traffic.
+The Notifly app on your mobile phone or tablet allows you to check the current and expected number of aircraft flying overhead in the area around the airport.
+You can look up to 24 hours ahead and see an hourly indication of the number of planes you can expect above your location.
+You can also follow air traffic live and check current runway use on a map.